nmsr1196/Multi_Pass/README.md

 Multipass_lense.svg - This is the lense cover for the neopixel jewel.
 It should measure 25.8mm This will be a very snug fit.
 No hot glue necessary

-MultiPass_SR.py - This is the code for the QT Py 2040
+MultiPass_SR.py - This is the code for the QT Py 2040.
+This has to be changed to 'code.py' for circuitpython for the QT Py 2040.